Koo-facebook/CMMApp/README.md

 # ChangeMyMind

-**ChangeMyMind** is an app that allows users to communicate with others who have different political opinions.
+**ChangeMyMind** is an app that serves as a platform to encourage positive political discussion between people of different opinions.
+Users can post their questions or opinions and others can message them to start a conversation and learn more.

 ## User Stories